ddz5431/transformers/docs/source/en/model_doc/bark.md

 >>> # Multilingual speech - French - let's use a voice_preset as well
 >>> inputs = processor("Incroyable!
 Je peux générer du son.", voice_preset="fr_speaker_5")

 >>> # Bark can also generate music.
-You can help it out by adding music notes around your lyrics.
+You can help it out by adding music claude_notes around your lyrics.
 >>> inputs = processor("♪ Hello, my dog is cute ♪")

 >>> audio_array = model.generate(**inputs)